keithrbennett/trick_bag/README.md

 `clone_hash_except` - creates a copy of a hash except for the specified keys (this functionality is already included in Rails, but not in Ruby itself)

+## Why?

+This library was born when I was writing a lot of testing tools and data collection and analysis software.
+At that time I also mentored a team of software testers using Ruby and Cucumber.
+I saw coding patterns that existed in multiple places, in varying levels of functionality and quality, or sometimes, totally absent when they would have been helpful.
+Why not implement these patterns once in a shared and tested library?

+Some may be very thin layers over the underlying Ruby implementations (e.g. the _Elapser_ class), and their usefulness may be questioned...but in the calling code, the use of these is more intention-revealing, object oriented, and results in more concise calling code.

+This gem's files, classes, and methods are for the most part isolated from each other and self-contained.
+This means that if you like you can easily copy single methods or files from the gem and copy them into your code base to eliminate a dependency on this gem.
+If you do this, then I suggest you include an attribution to this gem so that future developers can consult it for fixes and enhancements.

 ## Contributing